thecodeteam/puppet-unity/README.md

 ## Overview

-The `dellemc-unity` module manages DellEMC Unity storage resources.
+The `puppet-unity` module manages DellEMC Unity storage resources.

 The Unity storage system by DellEMC delivers the ultimate in simplicity and value, enabling your organization to speed deployment, streamline management and seamlessly tier storage to the cloud.
-The `dellemc-unity` module allows you to configure and deploy the Unity via Puppet code.
+The `puppet-unity` module allows you to configure and deploy the Unity via Puppet code.